Moons of Saturn: Search for irregulars

 Study of Saturn's moons has also been aided by advances in telescope instrumentation, primarily the introduction of digital charge-coupled devices which replaced photographic plates.
 For the 20th century, Phoebe stood alone among Saturn's known moons with its highly irregular orbit.
 Then in 2000, a team of astronomers led by Brett J. Gladman discovered twelve irregular moons of Saturn using various ground-based telescopes around the world.
 The discovery of these irregular moons revealed orbital groupings within Saturn's irregular moon population, which provided the first insights into the collisional history of Saturn's irregular moons.

-In 2003, a team of astronomers including Scott Sheppard, David Jewitt, and Jan Kleyna began using the Subaru 8.2 m telescope at Mauna Kea Observatory to search for irregular moons around Saturn, and discovered Narvi.
+In 2003, a team of astronomers including Scott Sheppard, David C. Jewitt, and Jan Kleyna began using the Subaru 8.2 m telescope at Mauna Kea Observatory to search for irregular moons around Saturn, and discovered Narvi.
 Because of the Subaru telescope's very large aperture size alongside its camera's large field of view, it is capable of detecting extremely faint moons, hence Sheppard's team continued using the Subaru telescope for further moon searches.
 In 2005, Sheppard's team announced the discovery of twelve more small outer moons from their Subaru observations.
 Sheppard's team announced nine more irregular moons in 2006 and three more moons in 2007, when Tarqeq was announced in April 2007, followed by S/2007 S 2 and S/2007 S 3 the following month.